opendialogai/core/readme.md

 [![CircleCI](https://circleci.com/gh/opendialogai/core/tree/master.svg?style=svg&circle-token=d14bcacaf3cd3e6ae4dfd2fb3bf03658cf0ca8fa)](https://circleci.com/gh/opendialogai/core/tree/master)

-This is the OpenDialog core package that can be used inside of your application.
+This is the OpenDialog core package that can be used inside of your conversational application.

+[OpenDialog](https://opendialog.ai) is a conversation management platform and OpenDialog Core provides the key pieces of support required.

+We will soon be releasing our webchat package that gives you a webchat interface as well as a full Laravel-based application that makes use of OpenDialog core and provides a GUI to manage conversations.

+In the meantime if you would like a preview please [get in touch](mailto:hello@greenshootlabs.com).

 ## Installing